-In this course, an analysis is made of present-day social evils, crime, insanity, war, depressions, race questions, political corruption, etc., as they are expressed in the social milieu.
+In this course, an analysis is made of present-day social evils, crime, insanity, war, depressions, race questions. political corruption, etc., as they are expressed in the social milieu.
 (Prerequisite: Soc.
-213. or permission of instructor.)
+213.)

-243. Marriage and the Family
+233. Marriage and the Family

 A study is made of the forces which have developed the present-day family pattern . . .
 Factors involved in satisfactory family adjustment, child rearing, sex adjustment and the importance and place of religion in marriage are all emphasized from a sociological viewpoint.